valderman/mat/README.md

 For restaurants with PDF menus (Bee): `PyMuPDF`
 For all other restaurants: `bs4`

-If some restaurants don't show up, chances are you haven't installed one of the above dependencies.
+### Troubleshooting
+* Not all restaurants show up!
+    - Make sure you have installed all the above dependencies (using `pip install <dependency>` or similar).
+    - Some plugins don't support menus for other dates than today.

 ### Contributing
 Is your favourite restaurant missing?